collins-kiprotich/portfolio/README.md

 ### Setup
 -on your terminal clone the repository of this project[repo;https://github.com/collins-kiprotich/portfolio.git] using command git clone (repo)
--From your terminal switch from main branch to html-css branch -Then open the  index.html file using your preferred text editor and run it on your browser.
+-From your terminal switch from main branch to works-projects-branch -Then open the  index2.html file using your preferred text editor and run it on your browser.